 Debit Card Disputes, Fraud and FAQ

-If you believe someone used your ATM or Debit card and PIN to complete transactions without your knowledge or permission, and you did not authorize anyone to perform ATM withdrawals or other ATM transactions on your account, complete the PIN-Based Transaction Statement of Fraud.
+If you believe someone used your ATM or debit card and PIN to complete transactions without your knowledge or permission, and you did not authorize anyone to perform ATM withdrawals or other ATM transactions on your account, complete the ATM Transaction Statement of Fraud Form.
 This form must be completed by the person whose name appears on the card, and the card with the suspected fraudulent activity must be closed.
 Please call us at 888.336.2700 during normal business hours, or 888.918.7880 after hours to close your card.
 This will prevent any further transactions on this card.

 Determining Dispute or Fraud

 Please read the following information carefully.
 Filing a claim incorrectly will result in a delay of our investigation.
 Please note: there is a difference between a cardholder dispute and fraud.

 - Cardholder disputes differ from fraudulent transactions in an important way: with disputes, the credit union is submitting a dispute between you and the merchant to Mastercard on your behalf.
 Mastercard makes a final determination as to whether or not we can charge back the transaction to the merchant for your purchase.
 If we can charge back the transaction, you will be reimbursed for the purchase.
 However if we cannot charge back the transaction, you will not be reimbursed.
 Before we can submit a dispute on your behalf, you must first attempt to resolve the dispute with the merchant.
 Documentation showing you made an attempt to do so is required before we are able to submit a dispute to MasterCard on your behalf.

 - For a transaction to be considered fraudulent, you must be able to answer 'no' to the following questions: